 Once you have your certificate of eligibility or COE, you can apply for a VA home loan.

 What kind of house can I buy?

 You can buy, build or renovate a home or refinance your current home loan.
 The property must be your primary residence and includes single-family homes, condos, modular housing, and some multi-unit properties (provided you live in one of the units).
-In most parts of the country, you can purchase a home worth up to $484,350 (Up to $726,525 in certain high-cost areas).
+In most parts of the country, you can purchase a home worth up to $548,250 (for 2021); areas with higher-value properties have higher limits.